Smart123s/ItchClaim/README.md

 ### Is this legal?
 This tools is not affiliated with itch.io.
 Using it may not be allowed, and may result in your account getting suspended or banned.
 Use at your own risk.

+### Where does ItchClaim store my login details?
+After successful login, ItchClaim saves a session ID (and a corresponding csrf-token) to the disk.
+This is the smae data browser use for the "keep me logged in" functionality.
+ItchClaim never saves your password or your 2FA codes.

+- **On Windows:** `%LocalAppData%\ItchClaim\users`
+  *If you installed Python from the Microsoft Store, the path may be something like `%LocalAppData%\Packages\PythonSoftwareFoundation.Python.3.11_qbz5n2kfra8p0\LocalCache`.
+Explanation can be found [here](https://github.com/python-poetry/install.python-poetry.org/issues/135#issuecomment-1815670512).*
+- **On Linux:** `~/.config/itchclaim/users`

 ### Can itch.io detect that I'm using this tool?
 Yes.
 We explicitly let itch.io know that the requests were sent by this tool, using the `user-agent` header.
 Itch.io doesn't block using non-browser user agents (like some big corporations do), so I think that they deserve to know how their services are being used.
 If they want to block ItchClaim, blocking this user-agent makes it simple for them.
 This way, they won't have to implement additional anti-bot technologies, which would make both our and itch.io's life worse.